 - Flame the chicken with the brandy, if you wish.
-It does gives its own special flavour, besides being fun to do.
+It does give its own special flavor, besides being fun to do.

 - Off heat, whisk the beurre manie to make a lightly thickened sauce.
 Bring briefly to the simmer.
 The sauce should be just thick enough to coat a spoon lightly.

 - Wash out the casserole; return the chicken to it.
 Strew the braised onions and sautéed mushrooms over the chicken, baste with the sauce, and simmer a few minutes, basting, to rewarm the chicken and to blend flavors.

 - For brown-braised onions: In a pan just roomy enough to hold them in one layer, sauté the peeled onions in a little clarified butter or oil, swirling the pan to turn them; they will not brown evenly but will take on a decent amount of color.
 Then add chicken broth (and, if you wish, a little red wine) to come half-way up.
 Season lightly with salt and perhaps a bay leaf or a pinch of dried herbs.
 Cover and simmer slowly 24 to 30 minutes, until the onions are tender when pierced but still hold their shape.